Is SoFi (SOFI) stock a good buy?

 The Summary, Score, and MOS of this stock may have changed since the posting of this review.
 Please login to Tykr to see up-to-date information.

-If you found this stock review interesting, you may also like this review on Zim Integrated Shipping Services.
+If you found this stock review interesting, you may also like this review on Rivian.